3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 folder of the distribution package.
 This script will start the setup procedure and invoke further scripts in the background.

-It command can look like this: psql -h your_host_address -p 5432 -U your_username -d name_of_database -f "CREATE_DB.sql"
+A corresponding command can look like this: psql -h your_host_address -p 5432 -U your_username -d name_of_database -f "CREATE_DB.sql"